SeniorGroup-22-23/Wing/Backend/README.md

   4. Try again.

 - **Migration error in vapor**

 Error:
-'warning: '--enable-test-discovery' option is deprecated; tests are automatically discovered on all platforms error: terminated(72): /usr/bin/xcrun --sdk macosx --find xctest output: xcrun: error: unable to find utility "xctest", not a developer tool or in PATH VaporToolbox/exec.swift:55: Fatal error: result 1 zsh: illegal hardware instruction vapor run migrate'
+`warning: '--enable-test-discovery' option is deprecated; tests are automatically discovered on all platforms error: terminated(72): /usr/bin/xcrun --sdk macosx --find xctest output: xcrun: error: unable to find utility "xctest", not a developer tool or in PATH VaporToolbox/exec.swift:55: Fatal error: result 1 zsh: illegal hardware instruction vapor run migrate`

 To Fix: Xcode > Preferences and in the 'Locations' tab select Command Line tools